 Inspired by: Tamar Adler, An Everlasting Meal

-- 6 quart or larger Pressure Cooker (I used my Cuisinart Electric Pressure Cooker)
+- 6 quart or larger Pressure Cooker (I love my Instant Pot electric pressure cooker)

 - 1 pound dried great northern or cannellini beans, sorted and rinsed

 - 2 tablespoons Diamond Crystal kosher salt or 1 tablespoon table salt

 - 1 large onion, cut into 1/2 inch dice